Jondal: Coat of arms

-The coat of arms was granted on 27 November 1987.
-The arms are red with three gold-colored boat hooks.
+The coat of arms was granted on 27 November 1987 and it was in use until 1 January 2020 when the municipality was dissolved.
+The official blazon is "Gules, three boathooks bendwise issuant from sinister base Or" (På raud grunn tre skrått framveksande gule båtshaker).
+This means the arms have a red field (background) and the charge is a set of three boat hookss lined up diagonally.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 This design was chosen to symbolise the importance of sailing and shipping along the Hardangerfjord.
 Historically, Jondal has been known for its shipyards and sailing college.
+The arms were designed by Arvid Sveen.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Jondal.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 Jondal was located on the southeast side of the Hardangerfjorden on the Folgefonna peninsula.
-It is bounded by the large Folgefonna glacier to the southeast (inside Folgefonna National Park).
-The lake Juklavatnet is located on the municipal border with Kvinnherad.
+It was bounded by the large Folgefonna glacier to the southeast (inside Folgefonna National Park).
+The lake Juklavatnet was located on the municipal border with Kvinnherad.
 The 10 km long tunnel runs under the glacier from Jondal to Mauranger in Kvinnherad.

+Population

 Government

+While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Hardanger District Court and the Gulating Court of Appeal.

 Municipal council

 The municipal council (Kommunestyre) of Jondal was made up of 17 representatives that were elected to four year terms.
 The party breakdown of the final municipal council was as follows: